epsilon537/boxlambda/_drafts/dfx.markdown

 11. Insert the SD Card in BoxLambda's MicroSD card slot.

-    As an aside, instead of copying the files to an SD Card mounted on your PC and then moving the SD Card to BoxLambda, you can leave a card inserted into BoxLambda's SD Card slot and transfer the files using the ymodem protocol.
+    As an aside, instead of copying the files to an SD Card mounted on your PC and then moving the SD Card to BoxLambda, you can leave a card inserted into BoxLambda's SD Card slot and transfer the files using the Ymodem protocol.
 To do that, enter the following command on the CLI:

     ```
     ymodem_rx <filename>
     ```

     Then send the file in question using your terminal program's ymodem function.
-The transfered file will be saved on the SD card as *\<filename\>*.
+The transferred file will be saved on the SD card as *\<filename\>*.

 12. Confirm that all the required files are on the filesystem by running the *ls* CLI command: